christopher5106/christopher5106.github.io/_posts/2016-12-23-ibm-watson-bluemix-visual-api-to-create-custom-classifier.markdown

 **In conclusion, a general API as Watson Visual API is very far from the results you can achieve with an expert in computer vision.**

 By the way, these results are far above what Stanford researchers got in their publication  [Deep Learning Based Food Recognition](http://cs229.stanford.edu/proj2016/report/YuMaoWang-Deep%20Learning%20Based%20Food%20Recognition-report.pdf) : top-1 72% and top-5 91%.
+In the previous world with [Random Forests](https://github.com/palexang/food-101), they got 40% top-1 accuracy.